Dorothy Walworth Carman: Biography

 Dorothy Walworth was born on March 15, 1900, in Cornwall, New York, to parents Janet (née Campbell) and Charles Lorenzo Walworth.
 Both her father and grandfather were Methodist clergymen.
 She grew up in Maplewood, New Jersey, where her father worked as a Methodist Episcopal minister.

 Walworth graduated from Vassar College in 1920 with a Bachelor of Arts.
 While at Vassar, she was a member of Phi Beta Kappa.
 On November 25, 1920, she married Allan Carman.
 They had a daughter together named Dorothy, and she started working on her first book while caring for their child.

 Her first novel, Faith of Our Fathers, was published in 1925.
 The story focused on the politics behind the Methodist Episcopal church.
 Her second novel was published a year later, titled The Pride of the Town, and it satirized young, suburban married couples.
 She also wrote the books Chickens Come Home to Roost, published in 1927, and The Glory and the Parlour, published in 1929.

 Around March 1930, she moved to Reno, Nevada, while she tried to decide if she should get divorced from her husband.
 On June 21, she officially filed for divorce from Allan Carman, and the divorce was finalized later that year.
 She remarried on January 1, 1931, to Merle Crowell, a writer and retired editor.

-In August of 1935, her book A Rainbow at Noon was published.
+In August 1935, her book A Rainbow at Noon was published.
 The novel focused on divorce and second marriage.
 In an interview, Walworth commented that the idea for the story and some of the details were based on her own experiences—such as how the married couple in the novel made an agreement to never say the names of their former spouses—but that many of the incidents in the book were fictional.